preeve9534/signalk-lube-controller/readme/use-cases.md

 __Stern gland lubrication__

-_Beatrice_'s lubrication pump was originally connected directly to the engine ignition circuit and had a 100% duty cycle which was slowly and unnecessarily filling the engine-room bilge with grease.
-I guessed that a duty cycle closer to 5% would be more than adequate and finally settled on a strategy of lubricating the prop shaft heavily at engine start and then with little bursts of lubrication whilst the engine was running.

-To achieve this in hardware I required a process control timer module for my lubrication pump and since this was priced at 200 euros I thought maybe not.
-I then considered using a cheap central-heating programmer but didn't like the inevitable awkwardness of this solution.
+_Background_

+_Beatrice_ was built with an electric lubrication pump which delivers grease directly to the propeller shaft inboard bearing and stern gland.
+The pump was installed so that it operated continuously whilst the engine ignition switch was in the RUN position and so had a 100% duty cycle.

+_Problem_

+Although the lubrication pump was set to its minimum delivery rate, over the course of a day's cruise an excessive ammount of grease (around 80cc) was being forced through the stern gland and out into the engine-room bilge.

+A typical (and perfectly effective) manual lubrication system would deliver a maximum of just one or two cubic centimetres of grease over a similar timescale.

+_Requirement_

+Given that the lubrication pump was configured to its minimum delivery rate, reducing the quantity of grease arriving at the stern gland can only be achieved by modulating the operation of the lubrication pump, so the general requirement of "pump less grease" becomes: modulate the running of the lubrication pump to reduce the lubrication duty-cycle.

+It would also be helpful if the problem solution allowed easy tweaking of the duty cycle to suit operational need.

+_Solutions considered_

+Process control timers suitable for duty cycle management are readily available - similar to a central-heating programmer their normal application is to control a relay which is often used simply to interrupt the power supply to a connected device.

-Since I happened to have an unused channel on my engine-room NMEA 2000 relay output module which could be used to modulate power to the lubrication pump all that was really needed was some Signal K logic to make things happen sensibly.
+Home-brew scheduler embedded in thSince I happened to have an unused channel on my engine-room NMEA 2000 relay output module which could be used to modulate power to the lubrication pump all that was really needed was some Signal K logic to make things happen sensibly.
 Using Signal K had the additional benefit of giving me access to data from my stern-gland temperature sensor as a subsidiary control mechanism.

 This set the scene for the development of signalk-process-scheduler.
 I use the plugin to solve the lubrication problem in the following way.